cornerstone-consulting/INFIODocs/Infio-security-best-practices.md

 ### Encryption in Transit

-- Data exchanged between INFIO and the SQL Server is encrypted using SSL/TLS protocols, preventing interception and man-in-the-middle (MITM) attacks.
 - All communication between the EC2 instance and AWS services (such as S3, Secrets Manager, and KMS) uses AWS secure private connection.

 ### Encryption at Rest

 - Any data written to disk during the assessment (such as temporary logs or configuration files) is encrypted using AWS Key Management Service (KMS).
-- PostgreSQL data storage on the instance, if applicable, is encrypted using Transparent Data Encryption (TDE) for protection against unauthorized disk access.

 ---